In-system programming: RJ11 pinout

-An industry standard for using RJ11 sockets with an ICSP programmer is supported by Microchip.
+Microchip supports an industry standard for using RJ11 sockets with an ICSP programmer.
 The illustration represents information provided in their data sheets.
 However, there is room for confusion.
 The PIC data sheets show an inverted socket and do not provide a pictorial view of pinouts so it is unclear what side of the socket Pin 1 is located on.
-The illustration provided here is untested but uses the phone industry standard pinout (the RJ11 plug/socket was original developed for wired desktop phones).
+The illustration provided here is untested but uses the phone industry standard pinout (the RJ11 plug/socket was originally developed for wired desktop phones).